Colorectal Cancer

 Colonoscopy and biopsy

 • Colonoscopy is currently the best method to examine the lower digestive tract.
-By means of a flexible video-endoscope, the entire length of the colon as well as the terminal portion of the small bowel could be examined.
+By means of a flexible video-endoscope, the entire length of the rectum and colon as well as the terminal portion of the small bowel could be examined.
 The procedure generally lasts for 10 to 45 minutes.

 • Colonoscopy inspects the entire colon.
 Sigmoidoscopy is used to examine the last part of colon and rectum.